thirteenfoil8/Globoxx.github.io/index.md

 ### Are franchise restaurants safer than individual restaurants?
 Roughly, there are two ways of choosing a place to eat.
 One is eating at a franchise restaurant that is already familiar to you, the other is challenging a restaurant you have never seen before.
 Which will be the safest action?

 Here is quick look at the average number of inspections and inspection pass rate of Chicago restaurants.
 We classified the restaurants in three groups: massive, worldwide franchises, smaller franchises, and non-franchises.
-As we can see in the next figures, both average inspections and passing rate are highest in big franchise restaurants.
-Smaller franchises were inspectly least frequently, but their pass rate was still higher than individual restaurants.
+As we can see in the next figure, the average inspections is the highest in big franchise restaurants while smaller franchises were inspectly least frequently.
 ![Inspections per group](general/inspections_avg_franchise_individuals.png)
-#### PICTURE PASS RATE individuals/small/big

-###

 ### The fries or the salad?